CantoLang/canto/docs/canto in a nutshell.md

 * They do not create a new type, so you cannot use the site name as the supertype in a typed definition
 * They may be divided into multiple parts

 The ability to divide a site into parts allows a site to be defined across multiple source files.
-The Bento compiler concatenates together all the code blocks from site definitions of a given name, resulting in the equivalent of one big code block.
+The Canto compiler concatenates together all the code blocks from site definitions of a given name, resulting in the equivalent of one big code block.

-Normally the outermost definition in a Bento source file is a site definition.
+Normally the outermost definition in a Canto source file is a site definition.
 If the source file does not begin with an explicit site definition, its contents are presumed to belong to a special unnamed site called the default site.

 ##7.
 Types

-Bento has the notion of type, which is a named category of data.
+Canto has the notion of type, which is a named category of data.
 But types are optional.
 A definition may be either typed or untyped.
 A typed definition asserts that the data resulting from its instantiation belongs to a particular category.
 An untyped definition makes no such assertion.

 ###7.1 Primitive Types